vertica/vertica-prometheus-exporter/documentation/contribute.md

-Firstly, I appreciate you thinking about contributing to vertica-exporter so that it can continue to evolve.
+Firstly, we appreciate you thinking about contributing to vertica-exporter so that it can continue to evolve.
 This document will guide you through the contribution process.
 There are several ways you can help:

  - [Bug Reports](#bug-reports)